The Forgotten Storm: Providing Texans Disaster Relief From Tropical Depression Imelda

 Today, we have thirty Disaster Case Managers providing disaster relief to Chambers, Harris, Jefferson, Liberty, Montgomery, Orange, and San Jacinto counties- all of which were affected by Imelda.

 A Nonprofit Ready To Help

 Disaster recovery isn’t one-size-fits-all.
 Storms like Imelda affect everyone differently.
 While one family may lose their roof to the wind and the rain, their neighbor might suffer unemployment if the storm cripples their place of work….two completely different issues that require customized disaster recovery plans.

 Currently, our DCMs are aiding over 200 clients in their Tropical Depression Imelda recovery.
 Initially, they complete a variety of tasks including, but not limited, to assessments, supportive services, information and referrals, financial assistance, advocacy, and the development of long-term disaster recovery plans to meet each client’s specific needs.

-At Endeavors, Disaster Case Management is more than securing funds for survivors.
+At Endeavors, Disaster Relief and Recovery is more than securing funds for survivors.
 As a national nonprofit based in Texas, we team up with local and national vendors, donors, and partner organizations to oversee the entire disaster recovery process from funding to repairs.

 If a survivor’s roof has been damaged, we secure funding, assist with selecting reliable contractors, and advocate for them throughout the entire repair process.